LTL Freight Meaning - What Does LTL Mean in TruckingPosted On 7th February 2019

-It is very important that the shipping dock invests in a proper scale, so that the freight’s final weight can be recorded on the BOL and a weight receipt printed for each skid or piece of a shipment in case of a Shipment Inspection.
+The shipping dock must invest in a proper scale so that the freight’s final weight can be recorded on the BOL and a weight receipt printed for each skid or piece of a shipment in case of a Shipment Inspection.

 If a carrier corrects a weight because you or someone made a mistake on the paperwork, honest mistake or not, you can be disproportionately penalized.

-If you are a distributor buying from a manufacturer, insist that your vendor or supplier have as scale and weigh you freight and memorialize that process with pictures of the scale with skid on in with the reading clearly visible.
+If you are a distributor buying from a manufacturer, insist that your vendor or supplier have a scale and weigh your freight and memorialize that process with pictures of the scale with a skid on it with the reading visible.
 This is the ONLY way to counter the current trend of LTL carriers to add dramatic upcharges to shipments based on Bills of Lading that have false weights on them.

 Density is the total weight divided by cubic feet.
 If the shipment has been packed into a pallet, its dimensions and weight are all considered in the calculation of its density.

-Most NMFC – that is National Motor Freight Classification system product codes – are density based.
-A dense material such as lead will be charged a lower rate expressed in dollar per pound than a material like pillow foam.
+Most NMFC – that is National Motor Freight Classification system product codes – are density-based.
+A dense material such as lead will be charged a lower rate expressed in dollars per pound than a material like pillow foam.

 The freight class is usually determined by certain characteristics of freight primary among them as mentioned, density, and then liability around that product, and then how easy the shipper has made it to handle and transfer the product from truck to truck.